Selfsat>IP22 Sat-IP Receiver

 When the Sat-IP client returns the error “Could not find a Sat-IP receiver,” it is possible that either the network or your host is blocking the UPnP traffic used to auto-discover the base station receiver.

 To troubleshoot the problem, you can start by inspecting whether the devices in the network are replying to the SSDP packets sent by your host.
-To do so, run tcpdump as follows:
+To do so, open a terminal and run the tcpdump

 sudo tcpdump -i any port 1900

 Typically, a reply will come from your local router, but we also need the response from the Sat-IP server (the base station device).
-If the base station is not replying, you can try changing the SSDP source port to 1900 and recheck the results on tcpdump:
+If the base station is not replying, you can try changing the SSDP source port to 1900 and recheck the results on tcpdump.
+To do so, if using the CLI, run the Sat-IP client as follows:

 blocksat-cli sat-ip --ssdp-src-port 1900